Many of my friends showed me the video of Katelyn Ohasi’s triumphant and joyful gymnastic performance. You probably saw it as well. It was compelling.

 In an LA Times article on the gymnast a very important coaching nugget shines through.

-Her coach at UCLA, Valeries Kondos Field, realized the gymnast was rejecting the pursuit of greatness due to her earlier experiences and faced a hard choice: Should she push her to excel or work to build trust over time in order to help her?
+Her coach at UCLA, Valeries Kondos Field, realized the gymnast was rejecting the pursuit of greatness.
+The coach attributed this to her earlier experiences and faced a hard choice in solving it: Should she push Ohasi to excel, or work to build trust over time in order to help her?

 She chose trust.